CooperGilliland/Gilliland_Containment/README.txt

 11/2/17
-The KnowledgeExplorationAPI has been updated with the ability to connect to qna bots Gilliland_Win10_FaQ has been added to the PAL as the startup project
+The KnowledgeExplorationAPI has been updated with the ability to connect to qna bots Gilliland_Win10_FaQ has been added to the PAL as the startup project 11/11/17
+The BingWebSearchAPI has been updated with the ability to retreive website urls Gilliland_BingWebSeach has been added to the PAL as the startup project